GiorgioBoccarella/pymap_elites_generalist/README.md

 does not aim to be specific for a particular species but aims to uncover deeper fundamental question of evolution in a pair of similar or dissimilar environments which is the scenario respectively encountered by specialist and generalist.
+In particular, individuals have a simple bacteria metabolic network and fitness depend on matching a certain environment stoichiometry.
 I hereby show that evolved genome property has a strong influence on evolutionary trajectory that may help or hinder evolution of a generalist or specialist lineage.
 In particular, I demonstrated that generalists suffer from specialist invasions that cause the fixation of nonoptimal genome architecture